rajaswa/feedback-and-memory-in-transformers/README.md

 )
 ```

 **NOTE**: _The ablation analysis for this task with Feedback Transformer is still in progress.
-But you can train the Feedback Transformer on this task using the last section of the project colab notebook._
+One can still train the Feedback Transformer for this task using the last section of the project's colab notebook._

 ## Citations
 If you use the code in this repository in any manner, cite the repository: